 Handmade Flatbread, Chicken Gyros, & Tzatziki – There is something magical about turning flour, water, salt, and yeast into a delicious bread.
 After making the flatbread, students will fill them with marinated and pan-roasted chicken, then slather on the tzatziki and drizzle with olive oil.
 It’s the kind of meal that always leaves you wishing you made more.

-Rice Wrapper Fresh Spring Rolls, Chicken Satay, and Mango Sticky Rice – In Thailand, some restaurants will fill up your table with all kinds of veggies, herbs, proteins to be put into spring rolls.
+Rice Wrapper Fresh Spring Rolls, Chicken Satay, and Mango Dessert – In Thailand, some restaurants will fill up your table with all kinds of veggies, herbs, proteins to be put into spring rolls.
 First, we’ll prepare all the fillings, then students will dunk their rice wrapper in warm water to soften it, fill it with goodies, wrap it up and dip it in some sauce.
 A perfect pair for spring rolls is the peanut-y grilled chicken satay skewers.